 Option Description RUNasroot.installserver Completes the redistribution of the Informix database server files.
 RUNasroot.installclientsdk Completes the redistribution of the Informix Client Software Development Kit files.
 RUNasroot.installconnect Completes the redistribution of the Informix Connect files.

-Important: Before starting the database server, run the onsecurity utility to verify that the path where the product has been redistributed is secure.
+Important: Before you start the database server, run the onsecurity utility to verify that the path where the product was redistributed is secure.